lexbor/docs/source/examples/html/document_parse_chunk.md

 ## Conclusion

-This example effectively illustrates how to use Lexbor for HTML document parsing in a chunked manner.
+This example effectively illustrates how to use `lexbor` for HTML document parsing in a chunked manner.
 The structure and logic of the code provide a solid foundation for more advanced HTML processing applications.
 It encapsulates essential operations such as initialization, incremental parsing, result